Tame class field theory over local fields: Some properties of -completions

-is commutative. \end{lem} \begin{proof} We first assume that $X'$ is integral.
+\end{lem} \begin{proof} We first assume that $X'$ is integral.
 Let $\sU(X, x)$ denote the Galois category of finite {\'e}tale covers of $X$ (with respect to a chosen base point $x$).
 We let $\sU(X', x')$ be defined similarly.
 Then the operation of composition with $f$ defines a canonical inclusion functor $f_* \colon \sU(X', x') \to \sU(X, f(x'))$.
-This in turn gives rise to a homomorphism $f^* \colon \pi_1(X, f(x')) \to \pi_1(X', x')$.
-The desired homomorphism is obtained by passing to the abelianization.
+This in turn gives rise to a homomorphism $f^* \colon \pi^{\ab}_1(X) \to \pi^{\ab}_1(X')$.
 For a non-connected finite {\'e}tale cover $f \colon X' \to X$, we define the desired pull-back homomorphism by considering the irreducible components of $X'$.
 The commutativity of ~\eqref{eqn:PB-Cart} follows because one easily checks that the corresponding diagram of the Galois categories of finite {\'e}tale covers commutes.

 To show the remaining part of the lemma, we let $K$ (resp. $K'$) denote the function field of $X$ (resp. the ring of total quotients of $X'$).
 We then obtain a diagram

 where the vertical arrows are induced by the inclusions of generic points of $X$ and $X'$.
 Note that $X'$ is a disjoint union of integral normal schemes and $K'$ is the product of the function fields of these integral schemes.
 The right square clearly commutes and the left square commutes by ~\eqref{eqn:PB-Cart} because $X' \times_X \Spec(K) \cong \Spec(K')$.